-The Deaconess Primary Stroke Center is offering a comprehensive screenings events to help you learn of your risk for stroke or aneurysm.
+The Deaconess Primary Stroke Center is offers comprehensive screenings throughout the year to help you learn of your risk for stroke or aneurysm.

 Schedule a Screening

 Sign up today for your comprehensive stroke screening package and additional optional screenings.
 Appointments with pre-payment are required.
-Register and pay online, at Stroke Screenings or contact the Deaconess Resource Center 812/450-6000 to schedule.
+Register and pay online, at Stroke Screenings or contact the Deaconess Stroke Coordinator at 812/453-3053 to schedule.

 Comprehensive Screening Services